Brown planthopper: Damage

 BPH infest the rice crop at all stages of plant growth.
 Due to feeding by both the nymphs and adults at the base of the tillers, plants turn yellow and dry up rapidly.
 During the early infestation stage, round yellow patches appear, which soon become brownish due to the drying up of the plants.
 This condition is called 'hopper burn'.

 Temperature is a critical factor that affects the life activities of this insect.
 The hatchability and survival rate are the highest around 25 °C. The eggs are highly sensitive to desiccation and soon shrivel when the host plant starts wilting.
 BPH population growth is maximal in a temperature range from 28 to 30 °C.

 Predators

 Predators of this insect include the spiders Pardosa pseudoannulata and Araneus inustus.
 In some cases, BPHs lay eggs in the rice seed beds (also known as rice nurseries) shortly before transplanting, so enter the field in this manner.

-Differential mortality of predators and hoppers does not appear to be the primary factor for insecticide-induced resurgence.
+Differential mortality of predators and hoppers does not appear to be the only factor for insecticide-induced resurgence.
 Some insecticides evidently increase the protein content of BPH male accessory glands, and thereby increase planthopper fecundity.
 Some insecticides increase the amount of amino acids and sucrose available in the phloem of rice plants, and thereby increase BPH survival.